achuchulev/vagrant-consul-nw-automation/README.md

 # Automate NW Infra with Consul and Consul template

-### This repo represents one use case of HashiCorp's Consul for [Network Infrastructure Automation](https://www.consul.io/use-cases/network-infrastructure-automation) to automatically update an NGINX configuration file with the latest list of backend servers using Consul's service discovery.
-It is based on the following example described here: [Load Balancing with NGINX and Consul Template](https://learn.hashicorp.com/tutorials/consul/load-balancing-nginx)
+### This repo represents one use case of HashiCorp's Consul for [Network Infrastructure Automation](https://www.consul.io/use-cases/network-infrastructure-automation) to automatically update an NGINX configuration file with the latest list of backend servers using Consul's service discovery and is based on the following example: [Load Balancing with NGINX and Consul Template](https://learn.hashicorp.com/tutorials/consul/load-balancing-nginx)

 ## High Level Overview